The Personio People Manual

 7. Reward Work-Life Balance And Personal Interests

 Your employees bring their whole selves to work.
-If your company prides itself on healthy work-life balance and caring for their employees as people, not just workers, find ways to reward and encourage extracurricular hobbies, interests, and wellness by providing correlating incentives and programs.
+If your company prides itself on healthy work-life balance and caring for their employees as people, not just workers, find ways to reward and encourage extracurricular hobbies, interests, and wellness by providing correlating incentives and programmes.

 8. Gamify Employee Recognition